State

 *my_state.another_value.to_mut() = 123;

-A component can have internal state (mutable access) and external state (read-only).
+A component can have state (mutable access) and attributes.

 @my_comp [key: "this is a value"]

-To use the external state in the component refer to the keys in the map passed into the component:
+To use the attributes in the component refer to the keys passed into the component:

 // component template